JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/general_threading_rules.md

 Code is executed in many threads simultaneously.
 In general, as in a regular [Swing](https://docs.oracle.com/javase%2Ftutorial%2Fuiswing%2F%2F/index.html) application, threads can be categorized into two main groups:
 - [Event Dispatch Thread](https://docs.oracle.com/javase/tutorial/uiswing/concurrency/dispatch.html) (EDT) – also known as the UI thread.
-  Its main purpose is handling UI events (such as reacting to clicking a button or updating the UI).
+  Its main purpose is handling UI events (such as reacting to clicking a button or updating the UI), but the platform uses it also for writing data.
   EDT executes events taken from the Event Queue.
-  Operations performed on EDT must be as fast as possible to not block other events and freeze the UI.
+  Operations performed on EDT must be as fast as possible to not block other events in the queue and freeze the UI.
   There is only one EDT in the running application.
 - background threads (BGT) – used for performing long-running and costly operations, or background tasks

-[//]: # (TODO: Add diagram showing BGT, EDT and event queue)
+It is possible to switch between BGT and EDT in both directions.
+Operations can be scheduled to execute on EDT from BGT with `invokeLater()` methods (see the rest of this page for details).
+Executing on BGT from EDT can be achieved with [background tasks](background_tasks.md).

 ## Readers-Writer Lock